Spay & Neuter Clinic

 Cats can come in for spay surgery when they are no longer nursing kittens, which is usually about six weeks after giving birth.

 Yes, a cat with a hernia or who is cryptorchid (undescended testicle) can be spayed or neutered at our clinic.
-There’s no additional fee.
+There’s a $15 additional fee.

 The cost difference between spaying and neutering is primarily due to the differences in the surgical procedures involved.
 Spay surgery is generally more invasive and complex, takes longer to perform, and may require more extensive anesthesia or additional supplies than a neuter surgery.